 The Ride-Along Program is available on most days of the week, with certain exceptions.
 The ride-along times are from 10:00 a.m. to 11:00 p.m.
-Exceptions to this schedule may be made as approved by the Chief of Police, Shift Sergeant or other supervisor.
+Exceptions to this schedule may be made as approved by the Chief of Police, Shift Sergeant or other supervisor or other supervisor.